Romerico234/Towson-Academic-Pathway/scripts/README.md

 # Scripts

 This folder contains the Python scripts for managing and loading data into our database.
+You do not need to run these scripts if you have access to our environment.

 ## Setup Instructions